dudeguythethird/clicker-game/README.md

 ### Media

 - [The background image](https://www.freepik.com/vectors/background), from kjpargeter.
+- The favicon for this site is a fontawesome icon I converted to ICO format.
+It is licensed under creative commons: https://fontawesome.com/license

 ### Acknowledgements

 * The method used to produce a functioning email contact form was learnt on Code Institute's web development course, as were various styling methods.